rgilks/royal-game-of-ur-cli/README.md

 ## Introduction

-The Royal Game of Ur, is one of the oldest known board games, dating back to around 2600 BCE.
+The Royal Game of Ur is one of the oldest known board games, dating back to around 2600 BCE.
 This project implements a digital version of the game.

 ## Features